shaynerimer/challenge_prep/Readme.md

 ## Application Structure
 This Dad Joke Generator is a distributed application running on the Dapr framework.
 It consists of three distinct services, each with their own project folder combined in this repo.
 - **web_app** - A front-end UI build in Next.js that offers a landing page and an application portal for authenticated users.
 Authentication is handled by Clerk.
 Only select gmail accounts are allowed and sign-up is disabled.
-    Service-invoking Front-end components operate via server actions which interact with external services via the Dapr Service Invokation building block or Dapr bindings (in the case of direct GraphQL calls).
+    Service-invoking Front-end components operate via server actions which interact with external services via the Dapr Service Invocation building block or Dapr bindings (in the case of direct GraphQL calls).

 - **joke_generator** - A back-end Node.js service with a single /createJoke Express API endpoint.
 Upon calling, the joke_generator service starts an Xstate actor which progresses through the following states: